zbjornson/lambda-deploy/README.md

 Lambda function that allows you to run any version of node.js by packaging a portable binary file and using very efficient inter-process communication (IPC).
-The template function also optimizes around the fact that AWS reuses Lambda containers -- the second node.js binary will only be invoked once over the lifetime of the container, which can save ~200 ms per Lambda invocation.
+The template function also optimizes around the fact that AWS reuses Lambda containers -- the second node.js binary will only be invoked once over the lifetime of the container, which can save ~200 ms per Lambda invocation from launching node alone, and more if you have large dependencies.

 The directory `lambdas/` contains your lambda functions. `lambdas/lambda1` is an example lambda function.
 It is comprised of: